We Stop Unwanted Calls and Debt Collector Harassment.

 The BBB has closed 20 complaints against Affiliate Asset Solutions in the past 3 years, with 10 complaints closed in the previous 12 months.
 Most of those complaints alleged problems with billing and collections.Since April 2016, the Consumer Financial Protection Bureau (CFPB) has closed 15 complaints involving AAS.
 Justia lists at least 4 cases of civil litigation involving AAS.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely AAS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Complaints